 - A. Responsible Bodies and Individuals.
 This Title shall be administered by: - 1.
-The El Dorado County Board of Supervisors, hereafter referred to as the Board; - 2.
-The Planning Commission, hereafter referred to as the Commission; - 3.
-The County Zoning Administrator, hereafter referred to as the Zoning Administrator; - 4.
-The County Agricultural Commission, hereafter referred to as the Ag Commission; - 5.
-The Director of the Development Services Department or designee, hereafter referred to as the Director; and - 6.
-The Development Services Department hereafter referred to as the Department. - B. Advisory Committees.
-The Board may appoint Advisory Committees to review design review applications, or provide input on other issues of concern to the Board or the Commission.
-These Advisory Committees include, but are not necessarily limited to, the following: - 1.
-Cameron Park Design Review Committee - 2.
-El Dorado Hills Design Review Committee - 3.
-Pollock Pines Design Review Committee - 4.
-The County's Economic Development Advisory Committee ("EDAC") - 5.
-Diamond Springs-El Dorado Community Advisory Committee - 6.
-Myers Area Plan Advisory Committee - C. Responsibility and Authority of the Director.
-The duties and responsibilities of the Director are those enumerated in Article 6, in this Title and in other Titles of the County Ordinance Code.
-Whenever this Title refers to the Director, it is expressly understood to include Department staff acting under the direction and control of the Director, and whenever this Title refers to the Department it is expressly understood to describe Department staff acting under the direction and control of the Director.
+The El Dorado County Board of Supervisors, hereafter referred to as the Board;

+The Planning Commission, hereafter referred to as the Commission; The Agricultural Commission The County Zoning Administrator, hereafter referred to as the Zoning 3.
+Administrator; The County Agricultural Commission, hereafter referred to as the Ag Commission; The Advisory Committees appointed by the Board for distinct communities in the county to review design review applications, hereafter referred to as Design Review Committees, including the following: Cameron Park Design Review Committee El Dorado Hills Design Review Committee Pollock Pines Design Review Committee 5.
+The Director of the Development Services Department or designee, hereafter referred to as the Director; and 6.
+The Development Services Department hereafter referred to as the Department.
+Advisory Committees.
+The Board may appoint Advisory Committees from time to time-to review design review applications, or provide input on other issues of concern to the Board or the Commission.
+These Advisory Committees include, but are not necessarily limited to, the following: Cameron Park Design Review Committee El Dorado Hills Design Review Committee Pollock Pines Design Review Committee -The County's Economic Development Advisory Committee ("EDAC") Diamond Springs-El Dorado Community Advisory Committee Myers Area Plan Advisory Committee Responsibility and Authority of the Director.
+The duties and responsibilities of the Director are those enumerated in Article 6, of this Title and other Titles of the County

+Ordinance Code.
+Chapter 2.30 of the El Dorado County Ordinance Code].
+Whenever this Title refers to the Department Director, it is expressly understood that the to include

+Department staff are acting under the direction and control of the Director, and that they report directly to the Director rather than the Commission or whenever this Title refers to the Department it is expressly understood to describe Department staff acting under the direction and control of the Board Director.